Are Targeted Data Poisoning Attacks as Effective as We Think?: Background

 \section{Background}

 \paragraph{Threat model and notations:}

-We first specify our threat model and list our notations below. \begin{itemize}[leftmargin=*] \item \textbf{Objective}: We consider an adversary who tries to \emph{alter the prediction} of a specific test sample $\xte$\footnote{We note that the attacker cannot change $\xte$, but indirectly change the model's behavior by deploying $\Dpo$ through retraining.
-We highlight this is a key difference from adversarial examples, which directly modifies $x_t$ without any poisoned set or retraining.} from the correct class $y_t$ (or target class) to a specific poison class $y_p$. \item \textbf{Attack deployment}: The attacker reaches the objective by injecting a poisoned set $\Dpo$ into the clean training set $\Dcl$.
-We assume the defender is training a machine learning model on the merged dataset, i.e., $\Dtr = \Dcl \cup \Dpo$ and deploy the model on a test set $\Dte$ that contains $\xte$. \item \textbf{Attacker's knowledge}: We consider a \emph{white-box attack},\footnote{We note that the attacks could possibly be performed in a partially \emph{black-box} fashion, where the attackers need to apply surrogate models and training procedure.
-However, such attacks suffer a severe performance drop \citep{SchwarzschildGGDG20}.
-To ensure the strongest threat is measured from the defender's perspective to ensure maximum security, we consider the \emph{white-box} setting instead.} where the attacker is aware of the clean training set $\Dcl$, the machine learning model architecture and the training scheme utilized by the defender, and the inclusion of the test sample $\xte$ in the test set. \item \textbf{Attacker's budget \& Constraint}: We define the attacker's budget as $\epsilon = \frac{|\Dpo|}{|\Dtr|}$, i.e., the (relative) percentage of poisoning data.
-The budget for targeted attacks is usually low, e.g., $\epsilon=1\%$.
-We also set constraints on $\Dpo$, where it only contains ``clean-labeled'' poison data, namely that elements in $\Dpo$ are generated by adding human imperceptible noises (e.g., with $\ell_\infty$ constraints) to clean training images without changing their original labels. \item \textbf{Attack evaluation}: We define an attack to be successful when the prediction of the target sample using the poisoned model $f(\xte; \wv_p)$ (see notation below) is equal to the poisoned label $y_p$.
-Note that attack success is strictly stronger than misclassification. \end{itemize}
+We first specify our threat model and list our notations below. \begin{itemize}[leftmargin=*] \item \textbf{Setup}: An adversary replaces\footnote{We further discuss adding attacks in Appendix \ref{app:add_replacing}.} part of the clean training set $\Dcl$ to a poisoned set $\Dpo$, such that the defender trains on the modified training set $\Dtr$ and deploys the model on a test set $\Dte$ containing $\xte$.
+The goal is to \emph{alter the prediction} of a specific test sample $\xte$\footnote{The attacker cannot modify $\xte$ directly, but indirectly changes the model's behavior by deploying $\Dpo$ during training.
+This is a key difference from adversarial examples, which directly modify $\xte$ without any poisoned set or retraining.} from its true class $y_t$ to a specific poison class $y_p$, while leaving all other predictions intact. \item \textbf{Attacker}: We consider a \emph{white-box attack},\footnote{Attacks could also be performed in a partially \emph{black-box} fashion using surrogate models, but such attacks suffer a severe performance drop \citep{SchwarzschildGGDG20}.
+To measure the strongest possible threat from the defender's perspective, we consider the white-box setting.} where the attacker is aware of $\Dcl$, the model architecture, the training scheme, and the inclusion of $\xte$ in the test set.
+The poisoning budget is $\epsilon = \frac{|\Dpo|}{|\Dtr|}$, typically low (e.g., $\epsilon=1\%$).
+We further constrain $\Dpo$ to contain only clean-labeled poison data, i.e., elements of $\Dpo$ are generated by adding human-imperceptible perturbations (e.g., with $\ell_\infty$ constraints) to clean training images without changing their original labels. \item \textbf{Evaluation}: An attack is successful when $f(\xte; \wv_p) = y_p$.
+Note that this is strictly stronger than misclassification, as it requires prediction of a specific target label.
+The defender has access to $\Dcl$ and can train a clean model $\wv_c$ on $\Dcl$ alone, which serves as the basis for computing our difficulty metrics without requiring any knowledge of the attack. \end{itemize}